-Description: This course provides instruction in basic principles of hydraulics and

-Scheduled Hours Clock Hours Hour Breakdown: Lecture Lab

-- 1. Describe and discuss basic principles of hydraulics as related to industrial maintenance. - a.
+1. Describe and discuss basic principles of hydraulics as related to industrial maintenance.

+- a.
 Identify the basic components of a hydraulic system, including fluids, filters, pumps, lines, control valves, cylinders, motors, and so forth. - b.
 Interpret schematics of hydraulic systems. - c.
 Differentiate between open and closed hydraulic systems. - d.
-Practice safety precautions and procedures associated with hydraulic systems. - 2.
-Inspect, maintain, and repair hydraulic systems. - a.
+Practice safety precautions and procedures associated with hydraulic systems.

+2. Inspect, maintain, and repair hydraulic systems.

+- a.
 Evaluate hydraulic pumps for pressure and flow. - b.
 Inspect hydraulic valves for leakage and proper actions. - c.
-Inspect hydraulic cylinders for leakage and proper operations. - 3.
-Describe and discuss basic principles of pneumatics as associated with industrial maintenance. - a.
+Inspect hydraulic cylinders for leakage and proper operations.

+3. Describe and discuss basic principles of pneumatics as associated with industrial maintenance.

+- a.
 Identify the components of a pneumatic system, including compressor, lines, control valves, gauges, filters, attachments, cylinders, and motors. - b.
 Interpret schematics of pneumatic systems. - c.
-Practice safety precautions and procedures associated with pneumatic systems. - 4.
-Inspect, maintain, and repair pneumatic systems. - a.
+Practice safety precautions and procedures associated with pneumatic systems.

+4. Inspect, maintain, and repair pneumatic systems.

+- a.
 Perform scheduled preventive maintenance on an air compressor. - b.
 Evaluate pneumatic equipment and devices for leakage and proper operation.

-Course Number and Name: ELT 2113-4 Equipment Maintemamce, Troubleshooting, and Repair technical manuals and test equipment, and inspection/evaluation/repair of equipment.
+ELT 2113-4 Equipment Maintenance, Troubleshooting, and Repair

+This course includes maintenance and troubleshooting techniques, use of technical manuals and test equipment, and inspection/evaluation/repair of equipment.